This article applies to:

 The solutions below require modifications to the DisplayDevice settings.
 To access the DisplayDevice in E-Studio, double click the Experiment Object properties pages > Devices tab > DisplayDevice.
 Then, click the 'Edit' button to access the DisplayDevice properties.

-Windows 8 and Windows 10 support 32-bit color depth only
+Windows 8, Windows 10, and Windows 11 support 32-bit color depth only

 When a new experiment is created in E-Prime 3.0 under these OS environments, E-Prime sets the DisplayDevice's color bit depth to the required value of '32'.
 However, when an experiment that was created in a prior version of E-Prime is loaded into E-Prime 3.0, E-Prime keeps the originally specified color depth setting.